AndreeaDraghici/CMinusMinus-LexicalAnalysis/README.md

 **The repository contains:**

+- C-- requirements and specifications document.

 ### **1. Lexical analyzer using hand coded implementation (Java implementation):**
 -----------------------------

-- C-- requirements and specifications document.
+What needs to be loaded:

 - A document with lexical specifications, including finite automata.